 Many people work hard to achieve fair and flawless skin.
-The market is flooded with skin lightening creams and a myriad of treatments ranging from lasers to chemical peels to help people achieve these results.
+The market is flooded with skin lightening creams and a myriad of treatments ranging from bleaching, lasers to chemical peels to help people achieve these results.
 People want to lighten their skin for many reasons.
 Many patients suffer from melasma or other sun related pigmentation, leaving them with sun spots and discoloration.
 Other patients suffer from scars, dark marks, and hyperpigmentation from long-standing acne which was poorly treated over the years.
-There are many different bleaching creams which are available over the counter to treat these dark spots and lighten the skin.
-These creams work by reducing a pigment called melanin in the skin.
+There are many different types of bleaching creams which are available over the counter to treat these dark spots and lighten the skin.
+These topical creams work by reducing a pigment called melanin in the skin.
 When the skin is exposed to UV or sun light more melanin is produced which tends to discolor the skin and produce these sun spots.
 Patients with darker skin tone are more susceptible to increased melanin production.
 Skin lightening products may combine hydroquinones, licorice, Vitamin K, Kojic Acid, Vitamin C, and other skin bleaching ingredients.
 These over the counter products are a good place to start for patients who have mild pigmentation or skin discoloration.

 Acne scar and hyperpigmentation treatment – before and after photo

 Dark patches are caused by several reasons:

 - Sun exposure – increased UV light causes an increase in melanin, and resulting hyperpigmentation